UbiquityRobotics/learn/localization_navigation/overview/overview.md

   less accurate, particularly as the distance from the robot increases.

-* The AMCL approach requires initialization, which is typically done by the user asserting a location using the
-  [rviz robot visualization tool](http://wiki.ros.org/rviz).
+* The AMCL approach requires initialization, which is typically done by the user making a map and asserting a location using the [rviz robot visualization tool](http://wiki.ros.org/rviz).

 * Unless an expensive high-range LIDAR sensor is used, it is difficult